dr2633/CloudPref-METR/README.md

 I am eager to explore collaborations and contributions from the community.
 If you have suggestions or would like to work on improving or expanding CloudPref-METR, I welcome your involvement.

 Feel free to reach out to me at derek.rosenzweig1@gmail.com.
-I am happy to answer questions or meet up in San Francisco if you are based here.

 ## Key Features

 ### Single-Provider Recommendation